 Dr. Lia Gravari, a neonatologist at Children’s Minnesota, provided her expert insights about neonatal pneumonia, one of the leading causes of neonatal respiratory distress in a question-and-answer style article in Infectious Disease Advisor.

-The purpose of this program is to provide you and your family with an assessment of your child and to collect information about the outcome of children who were patients in the Children’s NICU so we can continue to improve what we do.
+The purpose of the NICU Follow-up Program is to provide you and your family with an assessment of your child and to collect information about the outcome of children who were patients in the Children’s NICU so we can continue to improve what we do.
 In the program, your child’s progress is monitored at regular intervals.
 This allows us to assess how your child is doing and be able to identify any issues early on, before your child reaches school age to ensure that timely referrals can be made to your physician and other specialty providers.
 Unique to Children’s, the program also offers IQ testing with a clinical psychologist and sees patients up to five years of age.

 October 25, 2019, 7 a.m. – 4:30 p.m., St. Paul

 August 15, 2019, 8 a.m. – 9 a.m., St. Paul

 Caring for babies doesn't end when they graduate from the NICU.
 Children's Minnesota offers a free follow-up program for at-risk babies.

 February 21, 2019 7:30 a.m. – February 22, 2019 4 p.m., Minneapolis

 This program provides a comprehensive and up-to-date review of low risk neonatal nursing based on the low risk neonatal nursing exam content outline.
 Participants receive information that will not only promote certification exam success, but will also enhance critical nursing practice.